microsoft/FluidFramework/packages/loader/container-loader/README.md

 1. At open time, by returning rejected promise from Loader.resolve() or Loader.request()
 2. As an **"error"** event on resolved container.

 Most errors can shows up on both workflows.
 For example, URI may point to deleted file, which will result in errors on container open.
-But file can also be deleted while container is opened, resulting in same error type being raised through "ereor" handler.
+But file can also be deleted while container is opened, resulting in same error type being raised through "error" handler.

 Errors raised by those two paths are typed: errors are of [IError](../driver-definitions/src/error.ts) type, which is a union of interfaces that have one thing in common - they have the following  field, describing type of an error (and appropriate interface of error object):
 >     readonly errorType: ErrorType.generalError;